tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of install java runtime select post install action](images/install-java-runtime-select-post-install-action.png)

-   >**Note:** If no post-installation action is selected, no post-install action will be executed after the java installation
+   >**Note:** If no post java installation action is selected, no post-install action will be executed after the java installation

 5. Click **Install Java runtime** to confirm the installation and submit a request for installation.
 This request is termed as a **Work Request**.